Dunoon, Argyll, Scotland

 Clan Ross America, Denune/Dunoon is a Sept of this clan

-Balnagowan Estate, ancestral home of Clan Ross chiefs, lost in the eighteenth century due to debt,
+Balnagowan Estate, ancestral home of Clan Ross chiefs,

 purchased in 1972 by Egyptian business magnate, Mohamed AL Fayed, who restored the property and employes many locals.
 Mohamed is the father of Dodi Fayed who was in a romantic relationship with Princess Di, with whom he died in a car chase in Paris.